 Let us now prove part \ref{MainA}) of Theorem \ref{MainTheoremA}. \begin{prop} Among the manifolds described in Table \ref{Table1}, only those appearing in the first four rows admit $\Spin(7)$-structures. \end{prop}

-\begin{proof} By \cite[Sect.~7]{Ferr}, we know that $\SU(3)$ admits $\Spin(7)$-structures.
+\begin{proof} By \cite[Sect.~7]{Ferr}, we know that $\SU(3)$ admits a $\Spin(7)$-structure inducing the bi-invariant metric.
 Let $M$ be one of the manifolds $(2)-(4)$ of Table \ref{Table1}.
 As $M$ is a product of spheres with at least one of odd-dimension, it is parallelizable by \cite{Kerv} (see also \cite{Parton}).
 Consequently, it admits $\Spin(7)$-structures.
 Explicit examples of admissible 4-forms can be easily expressed in terms of a global coframe $\{e^0,\ldots,e^7\}$ providing the absolute parallelism.

 We now prove that the remaining spaces of Table \ref{Table1} do not satisfy the relation \eqref{toptest}.
 Indeed, apart from the full flag manifold $\Sp(2)/{\rm T}^2_{\rm max}$, they are all products of the form $M=X^{6}\times\Ss^{2}$, where $X^{6}$ is a 6-dimensional compact homogeneous nearly K\"ahler manifold.
 Therefore, it is easy to see that they satisfy $p_1^{2}(M)=p_2(M)=0$, but their Euler characteristic is non-zero, since they are quotients of Lie groups of the same rank.
 For the same reason, the full flag manifold $M=\Sp(2)/{\rm T}^2_{\rm max}$ has $\chi(M)\neq 0$.
 Moreover, $\sigma(M)=\hat{A}(M)=0$, and by \eqref{pot1} and \eqref{pot2} we deduce that $p_1^{2}(M)=p_2(M)=0$.
 Thus, none of these manifolds satisfies \eqref{toptest}. \end{proof}